 Our goal is to make the Biological Station affordable for every student who wants to attend.
 We encourage you to apply for financial aid both through us, and through the U-M Office of Financial Aid.
-PLEASE NOTE: This year, the U-M Office of Financial Aid will award Spring/Summer aid on a first-come, first-served rolling basis starting on Feb.
-1, 2019.
-Apply as soon as possible for priority consideration.
+PLEASE NOTE: The U-M Office of Financial Aid will award Spring/Summer aid on a first-come, first-served rolling basis starting on Feb.
+1. Apply as soon as possible for priority consideration.

 UMBS offers both need-based and merit-based financial assistance.
-Applying is easy and rolled into the online course application (apply as soon as possible to ensure priority consideration, no later than March 31).
+Applying is easy and rolled into the online course application.
 See "Scholarships and Financial Assistance" below for more information.

 Biological Station tuition is assessed by the University of Michigan according to the half-term tuition rates set by the Board of Regents of the University and is subject to change.
 Tuition is based on College of Literature, Science, and the Arts (LSA) rates, and may vary if you are enrolled in another U-M school or college.
 Guest students pay "upper division" tuition.
 Student fees for all students will be invoiced by University of Michigan Student Accounts.

 2022 Student Tuition and Fees coming soon.
 For now, we left the 2021 information below for reference.

 Note: Posted tuition rates are based on 5 or 10 credits using the U-M Registrar's listing for LSA/Rackham students.
 Tuition rates for other schools may differ slightly.
 You are should confirm your tuition rate with the official schedule at the Office of the Registrar.